 Though texting is more informal than emails and paper correspondence, it can’t be a free-for-all.
 Business texting should be far different than texting in your personal life.

-Create A Policy For Texting Etiquette
+Create A Policy For Text Recruiting Etiquette

 It’s important that your team understands and agrees to follow your texting policies.
 It takes a conscious effort to follow a formal policy if you are used to shooting off personal acronym-filled texts all day.